National Honor Society

 The Baldwin County Virtual School Chapter of The National Honor Society will induct new members each Fall and Spring.
 Students who have maintained an unweighted 3.50 GPA, exemplify positive characteristics of leadership, character, citizenship, and service are eligible for membership.
 Students with an unweighted 3.50 GPA will receive a letter inviting them to apply for membership by completing a Candidate’s Form.
 Below are listed important factors for a successful application to the Baldwin County Virtual Secondary School Chapter of NHS.

 Initial Eligibility: Per the National NHS Constitution, students must have completed one (1) full semester at BCVS before becoming eligible to be inducted into the Baldwin County Virtual School Chapter of NHS.
-Students in Grades 10-12 must have a cumulative unweighted GPA of 3.50.
-Students in the 10th Grade are eligible for the Spring Induction of the 10th Grade year.
+Students in Grades 11-12 must have a cumulative unweighted GPA of 3.50.
 Students in the 11th Grade are eligible for the Fall Induction and the Spring Induction of the 11th Grade year.
 Students in the 12th Grade are eligible for the Fall Induction of the 12th Grade year.
-For the Spring Induction, current grades must be consistent with an unweighted 3.50 GPA, even when the grades are not final course grades.
+For Spring Induction for 12th grade, Semester One grades must show that the student has attained a 3.5 Unweighted GPA.